Doann Houghton-Alico

 All the scientific evidence and research-driven data shows we must not only cut our greenhouse gases, but we need to sequester more carbon as well.
 The amount of greenhouse gases emitted from agriculture in the United States range from 11 to 18% of our total.
 Just as importantly, agriculture provides a means for sequestering carbon.

 Be assured no one is asking or requiring you to totally change your diet and eat only to become vegan or eat only seaweed.
 The point is make some gradual changes.
-Everything we do to cut our greenhouse gas emissions and sequester more carbon, i.e., the slogan: Plant a Tree, helps.
+Everything we do to cut our greenhouse gas emissions and sequester more carbon helps, i.e., the slogan: Plant a Tree, helps.

 According to the EPA: “Management of agricultural soils accounts for just over half of the greenhouse gas emissions from the Agriculture economic sector… Livestock, especially ruminants such as cattle, produce methane (CH4) as part of their normal digestive processes.
 This process is called enteric fermentation, and it represents over a quarter of the emissions from the Agriculture economic sector.